calacademy-community-science/CNC-Migrating-Species/README.md

 This shiny app uses duckdb and a geoparquet file of all GBIF occurrences for a selection of migratory species to show gaps and opportunities for data collection via the City Nature Challenge.

-First project of ours tu use duckdb and geoparquet for data source in shiny app.
+First project of ours to use duckdb and geoparquet for data source in shiny app.

 ![](demo.png)